the-chrisB/Portfolio/README.md

       With clear communication, insightful guidance, thorough analysis, and comprehensive reporting, I am able to provide clients with the data-driven insights regardless of their area of expertise.
-- *Energy Northwest*, Richland, WA — Grant Management, Data Analysis, and Visualization Specialist (temporary/contract position)
+- *Energy Northwest*, Richland, WA — Contract Grant Management, Data Analysis, Visualization and Interpretation Specialist
   - April 2024 - August 2024
     - Facilitated grant proposal awarding by editing and critiquing a  proposal to construct several EV fast charging stations east of the Cascade Mountains in Washington